otto1999haertel/FuelDistanceCalculator/README.md

     }

 # Design Updates
-- to update the bootstrap design run 'libman restore' on your machine
+- to update the bootstrap design run 'libman restore' in the FuelDistanceCalculator folder on your machine

 # Build
 - appsettings.Development.json need to be in FuelDistanceCalculator